 Proper training for welding, regular inspection and maintenance, safe working practices, and remaining ever vigilant while performing any welding work can help reduce the risks of welding significantly.
 Ensuring that the surroundings and clothing are dry and that there are no flammable materials lying around lowers the risks further.

 Wearing appropriate personal protective gear is a critical aspect of safety while welding.
-Personal protective gear for welding include oil-free, fire-resistant, and non-melting clothing, respirator, leather gloves, safety goggles, heavy-duty boots, ear protection and safety helmets with side shields.
+Personal protective gear for welding includes oil-free, fire-resistant, and non-melting clothing, respirator, leather gloves, safety goggles, heavy-duty boots, ear protection and safety helmets with side shields.

-Both, employers and workers must take equal responsibility for ensuring any welding hazards are minimal.
+Both employers and workers must take equal responsibility for ensuring any welding hazards are minimal.